QuentinDstl/p_scrap/README.md

  A template have 2 important parts:
   1. The Template Specific Name
   2. The Template List of Pages
-     - A. The Page Guideline
+     - a. the page guideline
-     - B. The Page Rules
+     - b. the page rules
-     - C. The Page Basic Rule (_optional_)
+     - c. the page basic rule (_optional_)

 <br>